13 Oct 2015

 The relationship between the Portuguese and the black population in Rio was ambivalent, as they competed for jobs but also exchanged culture due to their physical proximity through work.
 Until the repression in 1890 the presence of the Portuguese in Maltas and capoeira gradually grew.
 In conclusion, the presence of the Portuguese in capoeira can be traced to the fact that from the 1850s, they replaced the gradually scarcer and more expensive slave labour in Rio’s urban environment.

 But the Portuguese didn’t only occupy themselves replacing slave labour.
 They were also present in the bourgeoisie bohemian elite.

 Many illustrious characters of that time had done time in capoeira, even Sampaio Ferraz, perhaps to help him fight the capoeiras he was seeking to destroy.
-And we are reminded again of Plácido de Abreu Moraes, who wrote ‘Os Capoeiras’ and who was himself present in the prison records for being arrested a few times.
+And we are reminded again of Plácido de Abreu Moraes, who wrote ‘Os Capoeiras’ (known as the first book about capoeira) and who was himself present in the prison records for being arrested a few times.
 It’s mentioned that his other book ‘Nagoas e Guayamus’ is still missing.